jandamm/zgenom/README.md

 plugins.
 It'll take care of compinit and adding the loaded bins to your PATH.
 The default path of the `.zcompdump` is `$ZGEN_DIR/zcompdump_$ZSH_VERSION`.
 You can change it by setting `$ZGEN_CUSTOM_COMPDUMP`.

+You can provide `--no-compile` to disable compiling the sources (probably because you want to compile sources yourself).

 #### Remove init script